makandra/breach-mitigation-rails/README.md

-# breach-mitigation-rails
+# breach-mitigation-rails (Rails 2.3 backport)

-Makes Rails 3 and 4 applications less susceptible to the BREACH / CRIME attacks.
+Makes Rails applications less susceptible to the BREACH / CRIME attacks.
 See [breachattack.com](http://breachattack.com/) for details.

+## About this fork

+This is a fork which backports `breach-mitigation-rails` to work on Rails 2.3 and Ruby 1.8.7.

 ## How it works